midibox/mios32/apps/mios32_test/bs_rw_check/README.txt

 Bankssticks have to be enabled in mios32_config.h:

-// enable banksticks. must be equal or more than BS_CHECK_NUM_BS (app.h)
+// enable banksticks. must be equal or more than BS_CHECK_NUM_DEVICES (app.h)
+// will be ignored if BS_CHECK_USE_FRAM_LAYER is set
 #define MIOS32_IIC_BS_NUM 1

-The size of the connected banksticks, the number of banksticks the application should scan, and the number of test-runs has to be configured in app.h:
+The size of the connected devices, the number of devices the application should scan, and the number of test-runs has to be configured in app.h:

-// define the number of banksticks you want to check (1 - 8)
+// define the number of devices you want to check (1 - 8 for banksticks)
-#define BS_CHECK_NUM_BS 1
+#define BS_CHECK_NUM_DEVICES 1

+// data block size (max.
+64 if BS_CHECK_USE_FRAM_LAYER==0)
+#define BS_CHECK_DATA_BLOCKSIZE 64

-// define the number of 64-byte blocks per bankstick
+// define the number of blocks per device
+// each block is 64 bytes (or BS_CHECK_FRAM_BLOCKSIZE if BS_CHECK_USE_FRAM_LAYER != 0)
-// 24LC512: 1014
+// 24LC512: 1024
 // 24LC256: 512
-#define BS_CHECK_NUM_BLOCKS_PER_BS 1024
+#define BS_CHECK_NUM_BLOCKS_PER_DEVICE 1024

 // define the number of test-runs you want the application to go through.
 // can be used to test IIC stability.
 #define BS_CHECK_NUM_RUNS 3

+Use the FRAM - module instead of the bankstick-layer:

+// instead of the bankstick layer, the FRAM-layer (module) can be used
+// ( FM24Cxxx devices).
+This enables to address up to 32 devices if
+// the multiplex-option of the FRAM module is used.
+#define BS_CHECK_USE_FRAM_LAYER 0

 ===============================================================================